eunsaemy/python_quic/README.md

 The QUIC Python library supports 0-RTT handshake, secures data using both asymmetric and symmetric cryptography, and transports these packets over UDP sockets.
 The DFS application is used to demonstrate the functionality of the library.

-### Install cryptography and rsa using the commands
+### Install cryptography and rsa using the commands:

 ```pip install cryptography```